Types of Sentences in English

 • Has she gone to a parlor?

-• Did your father a government team member?
+• Was your father a government team member?

 Note: Every Interrogative sentence opens with an auxiliary verb and ends with an interrogative mark”?”